xinjiav3/NileBrownGame/navigation/authentication/login.md

                         kasmServerNeeded: false,
                     }),
                 };

-                // Create a new account
+                // Create a new account using fetch fetch(signupOptionsJava.URL, signupOptionsJava)
-                fetch(signupOptionsJava.URL, signupOptionsJava)
                     .then(signupResponse => {
                         if (signupResponse.ok) {